scopeusc/scope-s20/lesson-3/README.md

 # Quick Recap #

-Now, run `npm start`, and you should see only the File option, with the three submenu items we created.
+From the project folder we created last week, run `npm start`, and you should see only the File option, with the three submenu items we created.

 Except, oh the woes of Apple, there is a problem on a Mac.
 When you load this menuTemplate without the empty curly braces at the top, all the submenu options appear under the Electron tab, **not** the File.
 Challenge: try to figure out how to shift in an empty menu header, so `File` will appear on Macs.